crari93/amazon-clone/README.md

 ## Project Info

-This App was developed usin ReactJS in Visual Studio Code with:
+This App was developed using ReactJS in Visual Studio Code with:

 <ul>
     <li><a target="_blank" href='https://material-ui.com/'>Material UI</a></li>